University Policies

 This policy is not a legal document.
 This policy does not confer a term of employment, nor is the language intended to establish a contract of employment, express or implied, between any employee and Brown University.
 The University reserves the right to change, amend or terminate any of its human resources policies at any time for any reason.

-Brown University is a community in which employees are encouraged to share workplace concerns with University leadership.
+Brown University is a community in which individuals are encouraged to share concerns with University leadership.
 Additionally, Brown’s Anonymous Reporting Hotline allows anonymous and confidential reporting on matters of concern online or by phone (877-318-9184).

 The following information complements and supplements this document.
-The information is intended to help explain this policy and is not an all-inclusive list of policies, procedures, laws, and requirements.
+The information is intended to help explain this policy and is not an all-inclusive list of policies, procedures, laws and requirements.

 7.4 Frequently Asked Questions